Who We Are

 Call Lisa: 828.634.1528

-Lisa Duff joined Nantahala Health Foundation as our Advancement Officer in January 2020 and was promoted to Associate Director early in 2021.
-Prior to joining NHF, she worked nearly 15 years in nonprofit Business Administration, Marketing/Communications, and Fundraising.
+Lisa joined Nantahala Health Foundation as the Advancement Officer in January 2020 and was promoted to Associate Director early in 2021.
+Prior to joining NHF, she worked for nearly 15 years in nonprofit Business Administration, Marketing/Communications, and Fundraising.
 Calling Jackson County home for nearly her entire life, Lisa attended Western Carolina University, where she earned a degree in English and Communications, which lead to a 12-year journalism career following college.

-After her father was diagnosed with cancer, Lisa left journalism to work toward a cure as a fundraiser and community organizer throughout Western North Carolina with the American Cancer Society.
+After her father was diagnosed with cancer, Lisa left journalism to work for a cure as a fundraiser and community organizer throughout Western North Carolina with the American Cancer Society.
 It was during her time with ACS that she returned to school, this time earning an MBA at Walden University.
 When an East Tennessee nonprofit sent out a call for its first marketing and membership director, she answered by moving to Gatlinburg, TN, to support the work of the Great Smoky Mountains Association.
 Here she grew the nonprofit’s membership program and worked to grow the GSMA brand as a premier partner of the National Park Service.

 Our Board of Directors